kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 Modify your config to look like this: (include the new ssh path)

 then run `ansible-playbook -v site.yml`.
+Type `yes` at the prompt to confirm that you'd like to accept the SSH connection to this host.

 At the end, you should be able to go to your site's IP.

 "This is dumb why do I have to do all of this"

-This is more about an investment in your future of devops.
+This is more about an investment in your future.

-Setup Terraform to do the same thing as you just did Terraform some infrastructure
-Apply your Ansible stuff to AWS
-Victory!

-Bonus Section:
-Deploys
+And it's up!
+Hooray!

 Next Steps:
 -----------

+* dynamic inventory
 * Jenkins for CI / CD?
 * Immutable infrastructure?
 * Deploys?